N1nEmAn/firmware-mod-kit-fast/README.md

 # Firmware Mod Kit FAST Usage Guide
+## Highlights

+- **Quick and Easy Firmware Extraction**: This tool allows you to use the Firmware Mod Kit (FMK) for firmware extraction with ease.
+- **No Configuration Needed**: No need to worry about GCC, binwalk, or Python version incompatibilities.
+- **Ready to Use Out of the Box**: Start extracting firmware immediately without any setup hassles.
+- **Efficient Extraction**: Quickly extract kernel images, file systems, and more from your firmware.
+- **Star Us on GitHub**: If you find this tool useful, please give us a star!

+## Why I Created It

 The motivation for creating this tool stemmed from encountering issues with the original Firmware Mod Kit (FMK) when it failed to work for me.
 I found a reliable Docker image from the repository bnzm5270/firmware-mod-kit, which I initially used as a reference.
 To ensure stability and better control, I adapted and copied the Docker setup to my own Docker account.
 I appreciate the original work done by bnzm5270, which served as the foundation for this project.